 One way to prevent this from occurring is to enter a detox program.
 The following are a few of the many benefits of detox:

-• During detox, you will be in a closely monitored environment where you won’t have access to fentanyl or other opioids.
+• During drug detox, you will be in a closely monitored environment where you won’t have access to fentanyl or other opioids.
 This will prevent you from turning to substance abuse to ease your symptoms.

 • Depending on the nature and severity of your withdrawal symptoms, the detox professionals who are caring for you may offer both therapeutic and medical support to keep you as safe and comfortable as possible.